matthew-plusprogramming/QuickSearch/README.md

 For usage, install [the cli](#cli-installation).

 ## Server Installation
-Clone the repository, then run the following commands in the server directoryto get started
+Clone the repository, then run the following commands in the server directory to get started
 ```bash
 $ npm install
 ```